End-Tech/EndTech-Seed-Finder/README.md

 # EndTech seed finder

+## Project Archived

+Due to the fact that the cubiomes library just updated to 1.15 and is still taking its time to update to 1.16 we decided to archive this project.
+Thanks to everyone working on it in the background :)

 ## Compile Instructions

 You need to install the GNU C/C++ compiler onto your local system before starting.